 2) To provide science-based information to guide public land management for the sustainability of both winter recreation and wolverine.

-Please download the reports and progress updates for additional information on the project.
+A Final Report from this important research is now available in the reports section below.
+Please also download the progress reports for additional information on the project.